cscosu/bootcamp-resources/web/web1-NOTES.md

 ### HTTP methods and Tools
 - postman, HTTP client apps, Burpsuite
+- HTTP proxies like mitmproxy or Charles for intercepting traffic from a variety of devices (not really relevant for CTF)
 - One note on http methods: they are supposed to do what the 'standard' says, but the server can interpret the request however it wants.
     - The most common example is when you make a request to google.com.
 You aren't explicitly requesting an html file, but the server sends one anyway.
 - Encodings: Sometimes data is sent encoded in a particular format (see in tool).
 Show some common encodings (is there any commmon site that sends stuff in base64? idk)